Rising-Stars-by-Sunshine/YP_STATS201_Final/Method/README.md

 # Method

 ## Description:
 The following content is the **METHOD** part of the project.
-It contains
+It contains the Prediction Problem and the Machine Learning Workflow

 ## 1.1 The Prediction Problem